BrentBarnes/Chess/README.md

 The third method is `#valid_king_moves`.
 When I test this, this is where things go wrong.
 It returns EVERY space that surrounds the king.
 However, when I place a piece above the king on 'd4' in a test, it doesn't register somewhere in the code that there's a piece on that space.

-My guess is that it's because I've injected a new `Board` object into `MoveManager` that is a new object instead of a reference to the already existing board.
+My guess: because I've injected a new `Board` object into `MoveManager` that is a new object instead of a reference to the already existing board.
 ```ruby
 def initialize(board)
   @game = Game.new